-At nearly 5,000 members, the Florida State Massage therapy Association D/B/A (FSMTA) has grown considerably since June 15, 1939 when it started with 85 charter members.
-Currently, the FSMTA has members living anywhere from the Florida/Alabama border in Escambia County to the tip of the Keys and even as far away as Australia.
+At nearly 5,000 members, the Florida State Massage Therapy Association D/B/A (FSMTA) has grown considerably since June 15, 1939 when it began with 85 charter members.
+Currently, the FSMTA has members from the Florida/Alabama border in Escambia County to the tip of the Keys and even as far away as Australia.
 Since its inception, the FSMTA has been a leader in supporting and protecting those who have chosen or are choosing massage therapy as their profession.

 In 1943, the Florida State Massage Law was passed by the state legislature.
 This law, as well as many of the rules and procedures that followed, was developed from annual meetings of the Florida State Massage Association (the original name of the FSMTA).

 In 1945, committees on Ethics, Membership, Finance, and Constitution/Bylaws were formed to help the association protect massage therapists.